-Commitment to Recruit, Educate, and Assist Teachers in Equity (CREATE)
+Commitment to Recruit, Educate, and Assist Teachers in Excellence (CREATE)

 North Central’s CREATE, an NSF Noyce (Robert Noyce Teacher Scholarship) Program, provides scholarships, mentoring, and a lot more, to support students working to become future secondary STEM teachers.